ASteinheiser/ts-online-game-template/README.md

 Now go to `Secrets and variables` > `Actions`, then fill out the `Environment secrets` section according to your `/apps/web/.env` file.
 Ensure that you keep these secrets in their own `Environment`: `github-pages`.

+Now that everything is setup, you can either push to `main` or manually trigger the `Deploy Web to GitHub Pages` workflow from the `Actions` tab.

 ### Desktop File Hosting Setup

 TODO: hosting via github releases